Bull Terrier Club of Canada (BTCC)

 History and Legacy

-The Bull Terrier Club of Canada (BTCC) stands as the premier national organization dedicated to the preservation and promotion of the Bull Terrier FCI standard 11.
-Established in 1969, the organization began its journey as a regional entity known as the Bull Terrier Club of Ontario.
-Recognizing the need for a unified voice to represent the interests of the breed across the vast Canadian landscape, the organization sought and received approval from the Canadian Kennel Club in 1971 to transition into a national body.
-This pivotal shift allowed the club to formalize its structure and expand its reach, effectively becoming the official guardian of the breed's standards within the country.
+The Bull Terrier Club of Canada (BTCC) stands as the primary national organization dedicated to the preservation and advancement of the Bull Terrier FCI standard 11.
+Established in 1969, the organization initially operated as a regional entity known as The Bull Terrier Club of Ontario.
+As interest in the breed grew across the country, the organization sought to formalize its reach and influence.
+In 1971, with the formal approval of the Canadian Kennel Club, the organization transitioned into its current national status, adopting its present name to reflect its mandate to serve enthusiasts from coast to coast.

 Mission and Core Values